anim1311/Moodle_quiz_script/README.md

 2. **Sit Back and Relax**: Let the script do its magic.
 Grab a coffee, catch up on your favorite show, or contemplate the meaning of life - the choice is yours.

-3. **Bask in Glory**: When the script finishes, revel in the fact that you just saved hours of your precious time.
-You're practically a productivity wizard now!
+3. **Bask in Glory**: When the script does not work!

+4. **Time to Code**: time to spend more effort to make automation that does the work for you, which you can do faster!

 ## Video Demo